dvidelabs/poly.shell/doc/api/sites.md

 receive the configuration.
 If a site already exists, the configuration object will be extended by adding new names to the old object, but entirely overwriting old data where the top-level names conflict.

-Configurations are always cloned so the input object will never be changed by modifying a site, and sites added simultaneously will have separate copies.
+Configurations are cloned when updated so the input object will never be changed by modifying a site, although referenced objects might be later on.

 `merge` : an optional merge function that is applied if a config object already exists.
 The default is to use the _.extend function